-- 18.1 The specific recording linked with this policy are the Light Touch Financial Assessment and Statement of Financial Circumstances.
+- 16.1 The specific recording linked with this policy are the Light Touch Financial Assessment and Statement of Financial Circumstances.
 All information gathered and used to support the Financial Assessment and the decisions made should be clearly recorded on the individual's record.
-The individual must be given a written copy of their Financial Assessment and related decisions confirmed in writing. - 18.2 The Financial Assessment will be recorded on the relevant systems for invoicing and related processes. - 18.3 Social work based decisions to suspend or waive charges this must be documented stating the period the waiver is for, reasons for the waiver and the review date.
+The individual must be given a written copy of their Financial Assessment and related decisions confirmed in writing. - 16.2 The Financial Assessment will be recorded on the relevant systems for invoicing and related processes.

+16.3 Social work-based decisions to suspend or waive charges this must be documented stating the period the waiver is for, the reasons for the waiver and the review date.
 The Financial Transactions Team should be informed of such decisions to ensure no charges are raised.
 Section 19.
 Resource Implications.

+17. Resource Implications

-19.1 The resources, staff and equipment, needed to implement these procedures are currently within the Financial Assessment, Debt Recovery, Social Care, and Information teams.
+17.1 The resources, staff and equipment, needed to implement these procedures are currently within the Financial Assessment, Debt Recovery, Social Care, and Information teams.

-Section 20.
-Training Implications.
+18. Training Implications

-- 20.1 Workers who carry out assessment and support planning will need to understand this policy. - 20.2 Financial Assessors will need training in the assessment process and welfare rights.
+- 18.1 Workers who carry out assessment and support planning will need to understand this policy. - 18.2 Financial Assessors will need training in the assessment process and welfare rights.
 This will be included as part of the induction process for new workers and include updates, as necessary.